mzylowski/mzylowski/README.md

 ### mzylowsk CV and portfolio

-CV bases on sidebar template from https://github.com/jankapunkt/latexcv project
+CV bases on sidebar template from https://github.com/jankapunkt/latexcv project.
+Boosted by mzylowski.

 #### Latest version
-Latest version of CV can be downloaded in releases section: https://github.com/mzylowski/resume/releases
+Latest version of CV can be downloaded in releases section: https://github.com/mzylowski/mzylowski/releases

 #### Working with source code and docker container